How does pollinator health change with stand age and management intensity in manged conifer forests?

-Worked in an interdisciplinary team to address the impact of conservation strategies on ecosystem services in Costa Rica.
-Specifically, asked: 1) How do native bee populations differ among common human-dominated land uses in the Nicoya Peninsula?
+In this study, I worked on an interdisciplinary team to address the impact of conservation strategies on ecosystem services in Costa Rica.
+Specifically, we asked: 1) How do native bee populations differ among common human-dominated land uses in the Nicoya Peninsula?
 2) How has policy-driven land use change impacted beekeepers in the Nicoya Peninsula? and 3) What ecosystem service trade-offs exist for stakeholders?

-Used standard sampling methods to compare native bee abundance and diversity among silvopasture, coffee agroforestry, and teak plantations in the Peninsula.
-Applied a mixed-methods approach to assess local ecological knowledge related to the impact of recent land use changes on beekeeping.
+I used standard sampling methods to compare native bee abundance and diversity among silvopasture, coffee agroforestry, and teak plantations in the Peninsula.
+I also applied a mixed-methods approach to assess local ecological knowledge related to the impact of recent land use changes on beekeeping.

 Galbraith, S.M., Vierling, L.A., & Bosque-Perez, N.A.
 2015.
 Remote sensing and ecosystem services: Current status and future opportunities for the study of bees and pollination-related services.
 Current Forestry Reports 1: 261.
 Link: http://link.springer.com/article/10.1007/s40725-015-0024-6